vleg1991/own-di/README.md

 This project consists DI and some functionality of IoC container, a little bit same with Spring IoC.

 Using,
-Reflection API, Java 8 features etc.
+Reflection API, Java 8 features, JUnit etc.